calebnance/expo-single-screen-starter/README.md

-# React Native Single Page Starter with Expo
+# React Native Single Screen Starter with Expo

 - [install](#install)
 - [development on a physical device](#development-on-a-physical-device)